-Cybersecurity is a vast sector, one which incorporates countless aspects of offline and online vulnerabilities.
-More than that, it’s something that affects everyone from businesses and not-for-profit organisations to individuals in their everyday lives.
+Cybersecurity is a vast sector incorporating countless aspects of offline and online vulnerabilities.
+More than that, it affects everyone, from businesses and not-for-profit organisations to individuals in their everyday lives.

-That’s why we’ve put together this helpful guide to help you break down cybersecurity terminology into something that is easy for you and your staff to understand.
+That’s why we’ve put together this helpful guide to help you break down cybersecurity terminology into something easy for you and your staff to understand.

 Let’s get started.